 Thadou Bible Project

-The Society has been working on a Thadou project for many years, with the first edition of the New Testament being published in the 1970s.
+The Society has been working on a Thadou Scripture project for many years, with the first edition of the New Testament being published in the 1970s.
 This was followed by a second edition of the New Testament in 2014.
 A draft of the Old Testament had also been made, but this was only typed up in recent years; after subsequent thorough review it was then submitted to the Society in late 2017 together with a corrected New Testament text.

 For the past eighteen months we have been working closely with the Thadou Christian Literature Society to typeset the whole text and prepare it for printing.
 At the time of writing a final set of corrections is being made to the typeset text of the complete Bible.
 God willing, in the coming days we hope to issue a final draft for review by our Thadou Bible translators, after which it should be ready for printing.